The Houses on Elm Street

 The Mitchell House

 The house for Dennis the Menace (DtM) was, and still is, located on the Warner Ranch, a 32 square-acre backlot in Burbank.
-It features a city park with a fountain, swimming pool, city buildings, and Boston row houses.
+It features a city park with a fountain, swimming pool, and Boston row houses.
 (The Ranch was purchased from Columbia by Warner Bros in 1973)

-The Mitchell house and the little house next door - see the bottom right photo (it was not featured in the series), plus Dennis' friend Tommy Anderson's house on "Mississippi Street" (see Dennis' Neighborhood" page) are the only original structures left on the Ranch - built from 1935 to 1938 & having escaped the three fires of 1970.
+This house and the little house next door - see the bottom right photo (it was not featured in the series), plus Dennis' friend Tommy Anderson's house on "Mississippi Street" (see Dennis' Neighborhood" page) are the only original structures left on the Ranch - built from 1935 to 1938 & having escaped the three fires of 1970.

 The Mitchell's lived at 627 “Elm Street”.
 "The Donna Reed Show" used the Mitchell house until 1959, when the DtM series started.
 The Mitchell’s front porch was lengthened over the years after the series, including the addition of bay windows and stairs on the right end of the porch, visible in photo 3 below right.
 (See what the interior looks like today here.)